simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

 [TOC]

 This is a reference for metadata options available for `metadata/saml20-sp-remote.php`.
-Both files have the following format:
+The file has the following format:

 ```php
 <?php